 In order to be able to import and export goods into and out of Singapore, trading companies must obtain an IN Permit, respectively an OUT Permit with the TradeNet.
 The OUT Permit is necessary for:

 Imported or exported uncontrolled goods of a total value below 400 S$ on the CIF (Cost, Insurance, Freight) may benefit from special circumstances and not be required any license or permit in Singapore.
 Our incorporation agents can give you more details about the necessary licenses for trading and can also help you open a bank account in Singapore for your trading company.

 Certain imported or exported goods traded by Singapore trading companies are subject to the control of the Controlling Agencies.
 These goods are known as controlled goods and require a special permit additionally to the IN or OUT Permit.
 Controlled goods include cigarettes, tobacco products, animals, foodstuff and pharmaceuticals.

 Singapore trading companies involved in importing high-technology products may be required to provide an Import Certificate and Delivery Verification (ICDV) permit.
 The Singapore Customs Office will issue this type of license for importers.
 ICDV products must be imported in Singapore and not be exported in other countries.

 Another type of license a trading company in Singapore must obtain is the Strategic Good Control (SGC) TradeNet Permit.
 The SGC permit is required for exporting, transshipping or bringing Strategic Goods that are used for weapons.
 Singapore trading companies may also be required for a Certificate of Origin (CO) when exporting locally produced goods.

-If you want to set up a trading company and need details about all required licenses and permits please contact our specialists in company incorporation in Singapore.
+If you want to open a company in Singapore as a trading business and need details about all required licenses and permits, please contact our specialists in company incorporation.